 Driven by the growing demand for real-time VLM-based processing, applications such as autonomous driving~\cite{lu2025can} are shifting from modular to end-to-end pipelines~\cite{shao2024lmdrive, li2025generative}, where latency sensitivity is critical and excessive delays can lead to system failure.

 To enable fast and robust responses, cloud-edge collaborative architectures for VLMs have attracted increasing attention.
 Existing collaboration paradigms can be categorized into two types.
 The first category is model partitioning~\cite{li2025distributed, zhang2025vavlm}.
-To improve processing efficiency for LVLMs in the cloud, Distributed VLM~\cite{li2025distributed} offload the visual encoder to the edge device, which encodes input images rapidly and transmits the feature embeddings to the cloud for processing and decoding.
-VaVLM~\cite{zhang2025vavlm} further reduces transmission overhead by uploading only the region-of-interest (ROI) of images.
-This parallel architecture entirely rely on stable and responsive cloud services, making it difficult to guarantee robust frame-wise inference in real-time settings.
+To improve processing efficiency, Distributed VLM~\cite{li2025distributed} offload the visual encoder to the edge device, which encodes input images and transmits features to the cloud for processing and decoding.
+VaVLM~\cite{zhang2025vavlm} reduces transmission overhead by uploading only the region-of-interest (ROI) of images.
+These parallel architecture entirely rely on stable and responsive cloud services, making it difficult to guarantee robust frame-wise inference in real-time settings.
 The second category involves dynamic task allocation to different models according to predefined offloading strategies.
 Some systems~\cite{hu2024cloud} formulate the offloading decision as an optimization problem, incorporating multiple system-level factors such as Quality of Service (QoS) and latency.
-In addition, frameworks such as LAECIPS~\cite{hu2024laecips} pretrain a dedicated task classifier to estimate task complexity and offload difficult samples to cloud-based large models.
+Frameworks such as LAECIPS~\cite{hu2024laecips} pretrain a dedicated task classifier to estimate task complexity and offload difficult samples to cloud-based large models.
 While these approaches leverage the complementary strengths of large and small models to reduce cloud-side computation, they overlook the continued guidance that high-quality LVLM responses can provide for subsequent inference.
 Recognizing this underexplored potential, we propose a real-time collaborative framework that integrates delayed LVLM outputs into SVLM context to enable continual refinement and robust inference.